The numbers of the Transalpine Pipeline

 - Countries supplied: 3 (Germany, Austria and the Czech Republic)

-TAL covers 40% of the energy requirements of Germany (100% of Bavaria and Baden-Württemberg), 90% of Austria and more than 30% of Czech Republic needs.
+TAL covers 40% of the energy requirements of Germany (100% of Bavaria and Baden-Württemberg), 90% of Austria and 50% of Czech Republic needs.

 - Total length of the pipeline: 753 km